dicelab-rhul/icua-data-analysis/README.md

 - Using the group statistics (or processed data (e.g. intervals)) we should work out some performance metrics to use for comparison.
 - Try to draw some numerical links between user interaction (eye/mouse) and highlights.
 Data is ready for this step, but it is not entirely clear how to do it.
 The "warning" intervals tell us something about each participant reaction to agent feedback without much further analysis?
 Otherwise, comparing the "time in error" intervals for icu and icua WITH and WITHOUT feedback may be sufficient - we are interested mostly in the times where feedback is given...

-- Another thing to look at is whether the gaze positions and other input (mouse/keyboard) coincide, or whether people are looking at one thing but doing another.